-Piece Part Packaging: The encasing, boxing, enclosing or wrapping an individual part numbered assembly or a grouping (contained in a fiberboard box, bag, etc.) of identical consumable items such as screws, rivets, etc. Piece part packaging can be the final packaging which is used in the shipping of said assemblies or groupings and/or it can be the package which contains such assemblies or groupings for the purposes of warehouse/supply storage and/or it can be the package which is aggregated with other such packages inside a consolidation container/crate / fiberboard box in accordance with ASTM-D5118/D5118M for shipping purposes.
+Piece Part Packaging: The encasing, boxing, enclosing or wrapping an individual part numbered assembly or a grouping (contained in a fiberboard box, bag, etc.) of identical consumable items such as screws, rivets, etc. Piece part packaging can be the final packaging that is used in the following:

+- shipping of said assemblies or groupings - package that contains such assemblies or groupings for the purposes of warehouse/supply storage - package that is aggregated with other such packages inside a consolidation container/crate/fiberboard box in accordance with ASTM-D5118/D5118M for shipping purposes

-Repairable Item: An item which, by the application of engineering, economic, and other factors, could be reasonably restored to a serviceable condition through regular repair procedures.
+Repairable Item: An item that, by the application of engineering, economic, and other factors, could be reasonably restored to a serviceable condition through regular repair procedures.

-Shall: "Shall" expresses a requirement that is binding on Seller or Buyer, as noted.
+Shall: An indication of a requirement that is binding on Seller or Buyer as noted.